 Candida Cell Wall Suppressor review: Scam!

-“Candida Cell Wall Suppressor” scares people into the idea that they will get cancer if they don’t quickly cure their Candida (with Candida Cell Wall Suppressor of course):
+"Candida Cell Wall Suppressor" scares people into the idea that they will get cancer if they don't quickly cure their Candida (with their pesticide-grade Candida Cell Wall Suppressor of course):

-It is apparent that the person behind this site is neither a responsible person, nor a native speaker of English.
-The site is rife with basic errors such as using “Copywrite” instead of “Copyright”.
+Postawski is Polish and his partner Angela Force is Serbian.
+In order to avoid extradition, they moved to Ecuador.
+Their sites are rife with basic errors such as using "Copywrite" instead of "Copyright".
+When they don't spend money on proofreading, you think they'll dish out the four-figure amount needed for independent purity testing?
 But the real problem with Candida Cell Wall Suppressor is not that it tries to scare people into buying this expensive product.
 The real problem is that there is no publicly available source for human/veterinary grade Lufenuron.
 None of the producers on Ali Baba, in spite of what they sometimes claim, produce veterinary grade.
-It’s all pesticide grade, made in China for agricultural use.
-We know this because we have been selling this product for nearly a decade and we’ve spent thousands of dollars testing the output of all manufacturers we could find.
+It's all pesticide grade, made in China for agricultural use.
+We know this because we have been selling this product for nearly a decade and we've spent thousands of dollars testing the output of all manufacturers we could find.
 They all submit fake analysis reports and when you do an analysis in a Western lab, the results are always the same: Heavy metals, fluoride residues and organic solvents.
 Heavy metals may cause neurological damage, the fluorides cause osteoporosis and the organic solvents can cause cancer.
-The levels in pesticide-grade Lufenuron vary with the batch and manufacturer and won’t kill a person – if the contaminant levels were that high, the substance wouldn’t even pass China’s pesticide-grade certification.
+The levels in pesticide-grade Lufenuron vary with the batch and manufacturer and won't kill a person - if the contaminant levels were that high, the substance wouldn't even pass China's pesticide-grade certification.
 But usually, people who buy Lufenuron are ill and the last thing they need is more poison in their bodies.
 The spelling mistakes made all over the site show that the person behind it does not have a western background.
 The person obviously does no quality control, not even on his own site where he sells an extremely expensive product:

-Now, with all that cheap Chinese pesticide-grade Lufenuron around, do you trust an anonymous Chinese or Thai person with no interest in quality with your health and money?
+Now, with all that cheap Chinese pesticide-grade Lufenuron around, do you trust a Polish guy with your health?
+A guy who ran away to Ecuador, with associates with an extensive prison past, fake "clinical trials", past and current products that were warned against by consumer watchdogs worldwide and eventually seized by the FDA because they made the customers sick and gave at least one of them, a British woman, cancer?
 Someone who claims that all cancer is caused by Candida?
 This person claims that Mesothelioma is caused by Candida, not asbestos.
 This person claims that infant Leukemia in Iraq is caused by Candida, not Depleted Uranium.
-This person claims that chain smoker’s lung cancer is caused by Candida, not by cigarettes.
+This person claims that chain smoker's lung cancer is caused by Candida, not by cigarettes.
 This person suggests you are at great risk of getting cancer if you have Candida and you do not buy his Candida Cell Wall Suppressor for $117,-.
 Absolutely disgusting!